Thorough due diligence is the foundation of informed decision-making in corporate transactions.

 #1 Adhering to the compliance guidelines

-One of the biggest responsibilities of the legal counsel team is to stay compliant with the federal laws, state laws, special acts, etc., to minimize the risk of non-compliance.
+One of the biggest responsibilities of the legal counsel team is to stay compliant with the federal laws, state laws, special acts, etc., to ensure compliance.
 But it can be challenging to remain compliant since the laws are constantly changing and evolving.

 Also read: What is Contract Compliance?
 The Ultimate Guide